 from “God and Man Will Enter Into Rest Together” in The Word Appears in the Flesh

-… The knowledge and outward behavior of the Pharisees did not save their relationship with Jesus Christ, but on the contrary ruined them.
-It was their knowledge and notions and the image of God in their hearts that drove them to condemn the Lord Jesus; it was their imaginations and minds that misled them and covered their spiritual eyes, so that they could not recognize the Messiah who had already come but did their utmost to search for evidence and handles to condemn the Lord Jesus.
-This was their ugly features—condemning God’s practical work of that time on the excuse of safeguarding God’s original work.
-Of course, this is the mistake that the people of every age easily make—using the old doctrines and regulations to measure and condemn the truth that they have never heard, and believing that by doing so, they have kept the true way, kept their purity before God, and had faithfulness to God.
-But what is the fact?
-God has been unceasingly doing His new work and continuing His management, being ever new and never old.
-However, what about man?
-Man always sticks to the small number of obsolete things he regards as the complete expression of God, complacent and overwhelmingly arrogant, and waits for God to bestow rewards upon him with the attitude that God will never abandon him and will never treat him unfairly.
-Then what is the result?
-God’s work never stops.
-And more people of the new age follow Him and accept His new work, whereas those who wait for God to bestow rewards upon them are eliminated by God’s new work, and worse still, more people fall into God’s punishment.
-From the moment they are punished, their life of believing in God thus comes to an end, and their outcomes and destinations are thus settled.
-No one wants to see such a fact, but it happens right before our eyes unknowingly.
-Is it because God’s disposition is too merciless or because man pursues erroneously?
-Is this unworthy for mankind to make a careful self-examination?”
+… The knowledge and external behaviors of the Pharisees did not save their relationship with Jesus Christ.
+On the contrary, it harmed them, and it was their knowledge and conceptions, along with the image of God in their hearts, that impelled them to condemn the Lord Jesus.
+It was their imaginations and minds which misled them, which covered their spiritual eyes, causing them not to recognize the Messiah that had already come, to do all they could to find evidence and to gain a foothold in order to condemn the Lord Jesus.
+This is their ugly face—using the excuse of upholding God’s original work to condemn God’s realistic work in the present.
+Of course, this is a mistake that people living in any age are liable to make—using old doctrines and rules to measure and condemn truths that they have never heard before, thinking that they are adhering to the true way and maintaining their purity before God, that they are being loyal to God.
+But what are the facts?
+God is continually doing His new work, continuing His management, always new and never old.
+And what about people?
+They always hold fast to some obsolete things that they think to be the entirety of God’s expressions, patting themselves on the back, swollen with arrogance, waiting for God to bestow rewards on them with an attitude that believes God would never discard them, would never mistreat them.
+And what is the outcome?
+God’s work continues uninterrupted, with more people of the new age following Him and accepting His new work, while those who wait for God to bestow rewards on them are eliminated by God’s new work, and even more people fall into God’s punishment.
+At the moment when their punishment begins, their life in believing in God is over, and their ending, and their destination, are brought to an end.
+This is something that no one wishes to see, but it happens unknowingly before our eyes.
+So is this down to God’s disposition being so merciless, or is it that people’s seeking is at fault?
+Is it really not worth mankind thoroughly examining themselves?

-from Postscript to Typical Cases of Punishment for Resisting Almighty God
+from Afterword to Classic Examples of Punishment for Resisting Almighty God